 We offer several types of radiation therapy for breast cancer.

 In IMRT, a special computer program is used to deliver a consistent dose of radiation to the breast.
-This technology prevents so-called hot spots (areas that receive more radiation than others due to the shape of the breast) and minimizes acute (immediate) and late (delayed) reactions.
+This technology prevents so-called hot spots (areas that receive more radiation than others due to the shape of the breast).
+It also minimizes acute (immediate) and late (delayed) side effects.
 In special situations, IMRT is also used to limit the radiation dose to organs close to the breast or lymph nodes being treated.

-In this method, women lie on their stomachs (instead of their backs) and radiation is directed to the affected breast as it hangs through an opening in the table.
+In this method, you lie on your stomach (instead of your back) and radiation is directed to the affected breast as it hangs through an opening in the treatment table.
 This approach reduces radiation exposure to nearby vital organs, such as the heart and lungs.
 It’s been found to be especially useful for women with large breasts.

-In IGRT, doctors and radiation therapists use imaging technologies to locate the tumor just before the radiation dose is given while the patient is in the treatment position.
+In IGRT, doctors and radiation therapists use imaging technologies such as x-ray and MRI to locate the tumor just before giving the radiation dose, while you are in the treatment position.
 This results in a more accurate delivery of radiation directly to the tumor.

-For some women, our radiation oncologists can use an advanced form of radiation therapy called proton therapy.
-It delivers high doses of radiation to tumors that may be resistant to conventional forms.
-Proton therapy directs its cancer-fighting energy to precise locations within the body, allowing our doctors to deliver the necessary dose to the tumor — maximizing the chance of destroying it — while simultaneously lowering the dose to normal tissue and thereby reducing the risk of treatment-related side effects.
-Currently, this cutting-edge technology is available at only 14 locations in the United States.
+Some women can benefit from an advanced form of radiation therapy called proton therapy.
+It delivers high doses of radiation to tumors that may be resistant to other forms.
+Proton therapy directs its cancer-fighting energy to precise locations within the body.
+This allows our doctors to deliver the necessary dose to the tumor — maximizing the chance of destroying it — while also lowering the dose to normal tissue, thereby reducing the risk of treatment-related side effects.
+This cutting-edge technology is available at a limited number of locations in the United States.

 Radiation treatments today are very precise, resulting in little harm to surrounding skin or healthy tissues.
-It’s generally very well tolerated, but after approximately three weeks, there may be some side effects, such as a sunburn-like condition on the skin, fatigue, discoloration of the skin, or swelling and heaviness in the breast.
+They’re generally very well tolerated.
+But after a few weeks, you may notice some side effects, such as a sunburn-like condition on the skin, fatigue, discoloration of the skin, or swelling and heaviness in the breast.

 Your radiation oncologist will explain in detail what to expect and when side effects are likely to appear.
 He or she can also prescribe a topical skin cream to minimize the side effects.